michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 async runtime.
-The main 3 components that we need to discuss are 1) tasks (including `Wakers`, the handle that the event system can use to schedule a task to be polled), 2) a "reactor" or some kind of integration between tasks & the `Poller` we wrote earlier, and finally the executor, which is probably the simplest component, as it simply needs to own a queue of tasks and poll them in a loop.
+The main 3 components that we need to discuss are 1) tasks (including `Wakers`, the handle that the event system can use to schedule a task to be polled), 2) a "reactor" or some kind of integration between tasks & the `Poller` we wrote earlier, and finally the executor, which is probably the simplest component, as it just needs to own a queue of tasks and poll them in a loop.

 ## Tasks